chrissoria/chrissoria.github.io/_posts/2024-12-20-three-group-sir.md

 In the above equation, we see that $c$, the average number of contacts, directly increases or decreases $\lambda$.

-The number of new infections at any one time, those people who leave the susceptible class, is therefore calculated as:
+The number of new infections at in the early phases of the simulation, those people who leave the susceptible class, is therefore calculated as:

 <p style="text-align: center;">
 $$\text{number of infections} = \frac{dS}{dt} = -S\lambda$$